Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw05_factorizing and data management/README.md

 **Factorize.** Transform some of the variable in the `singer_locations` dataframe into factors: pay attention at what levels you introduce and their order.
 Try and consider the difference between the base R `as.factor` and the `forcats`-provided functions.

 This part was a bit tricky.
 I was getting errors from my factoring code.
 After asking google, it seems that the base r factoring pack struggles with na values.
-I tried to remove my na values but ran into some issues, after talking with my ta ------ I decided to use the `forcats` pack instead since that won't reorder our variables and so is a bit better.
+I then removed the NA values and it all seemed to work fine after that.
+I decided to use the `forcats` pack also to see if there were order differences in this case it all seems the same.
+But since `forcats` wont change the order this seems safer.